 DON’T forget to make a lot of du’aa

-The very process of meeting someone, getting engaged, and then planning a wedding is very exciting, and often lends itself to much focus on the material elements of this world.
+The very process of meeting someone, getting engaged, and then planning a wedding is very exciting and often lends itself to a lot of focus on the material elements of this world.

-Throughout the course of this whirlwind, one can forget a very important ingredient for success and that is duaa, supplication and prayer to Allah.
+Throughout the course of this whirlwind, one can forget a very important ingredient for success, and that is dua, supplication, and prayer to Allah.

-She held it and said to me, “I read this book, and it reminded me above all else, to pray and make duaa to Allah that if this marriage was good for me, to bring it to fruition.
+“I read this book, and it reminded me above all else to pray and make dua to Allah that if this marriage was good for me, to bring it to fruition.
 And I had to be patient.
 It took time, and when you want something very much, waiting is difficult.
-But it finally happened,” and she gave me a very big smile.
+But it finally happened,”